 The NBA has specified basketball sizes for men’s, women’s, and junior league games, and also unofficial games for children and youth.
 These NBA size specifications are the guidelines to help you choose the right ball for yourself or your children.

-Boys in middle school (ages 12-14) use a 28.5-inch ball.
-For anyone, male or female, between the ages of nine and 11, a ball size of 27.5 inches in circumference is recommended.Boys and girls between the ages of 4 and 8 should use a basketball between the sizes of 22 inches and 24.5 inches in circumference.
+Boys in middle school (ages 12 and up) use a 29.5-inch ball.
+For anyone, male or female, between the ages of nine and 11, a ball size of 28.5 inches in circumference is recommended.Boys and girls between the ages of 4 and 8 should use a basketball between the sizes of 22 inches and 25.5 inches in circumference.

 An NBA basketball is inflated to a pressure of 7.5 to 8.5 PSI and the WNBA uses the same regulations.
 The NCAA, inflation requirements are given in weight instead of PSI, with the men's ball having a maximum weight of 22 ounces and the women's ball having a maximum weight of 20 ounces.